ANU-2524/Ecommerce-Follow-Along/README.md

 - Ensured proper error handling to manage invalid data entries.
 - Implemented success and error response messages for clear user feedback.

+---
+# Milestone 23: Product Image Upload Feature

+✅ *Goals:*

+### ⿡ Backend - Product Image Upload Endpoint

+- Created an API endpoint for uploading product images using *Multer*.
+- Integrated image storage logic to save uploaded images in a designated folder and store their paths in the database.
+- Ensured endpoint security by restricting access to admin users only.

+### ⿢ Enhancing User Experience

+- Implemented clear success and error response messages for better feedback.
+- Added file type validation to allow only image formats (e.g., .jpg, .png, .jpeg).
+- Set a file size limit to prevent large uploads from slowing down the system.

 ## ▶ How to Run the Project
 1. Clone the repository: